tjvantoll/www.tjvantoll.com/source/_posts/2014-08-07-the-problem-with-using-html-imports-for-dependency-management.markdown

 The crux of the issue is, dependencies in HTML imports aren't strings like "jquery" and "bootstrap", they're URLs like "http://code.jquery.com/jquery-2.1.1.min.js" and "http://maxcdn.bootstrapcdn.com/bootstrap/3.2.0/js/bootstrap.min.js"—and there's no way of knowing what the consumer of the component expects.

 What's an HTML import with external dependencies to do?
-[Polymer's documentation](http://www.polymer-project.org/resources/faq.html) gives the following recommendation in its FAQ:
+[Polymer's documentation](http://www.polymer-project.org/resources/faq.html#loadlibs) gives the following recommendation in its FAQ:

 > "If multiple libraries want to share a dependency, they will have to agree on a system.
 Feature detection, or an agreed upon common location for a ‘jquery.html’ file in a CDN, etc."

-At first glance this is laughable, as getting libraries to agree on *anything* in the web world has been painfully difficult, but I guess it's at least worth a discussion.
+At first glance this is laughable, as getting libraries to agree on *anything* in the web world has been painfully difficult, but it's at least worth a discussion.
 What are our options for managing external dependencies in HTML imports?

 ### Options for managing external dependencies